-I have been blogging for almost 2 years now and I have tried various methods for publicising my posts.
+I have been blogging for just over 3 years now and I have tried various methods for publicising my posts.
 I have grown my social media following from zero to thousands and I do get a fair bit of traffic from those platforms.
 However, despite being my smallest in terms of following, Pinterest is my biggest source of traffic by miles!

 Lots of people just don’t understand Pinterest, they use it for personal means but don’t use it for blog promotion – now, if that is you then you are missing out!!
 My most popular post was written over a year ago and gets the most traffic every single day, pretty much year round!
 If you can create posts that are evergreen then you can guarantee traffic daily and you don’t have to do a thing!

 So how do you do it?